TestSubjector/BattleCode2022/README.md

 A lot of our pathfinding/miner code is based on the previous BattleCode work of [IvanGeffner](https://github.com/IvanGeffner).

 A lot of our micro/soldier is based on the previous BattleCode work of [TheDuck314](https://github.com/TheDuck314).

+Several important observations are scattered across our commits, abandoned Markdown files and our local match runner script files.

 [Folder with BattleCode resources](https://drive.google.com/drive/folders/1IpFIea8u25va7a12fy6KBKwoLlT9Tc7v?usp=sharing)